No Big Deal

 Idaho, USA

-When you have kids, you want to make sure they learn about responsibility, looking out for others and doing the right thing — but you may never get the chance to see if your kids get the message.
+When you have kids, you want to make sure they learn about responsibility — looking out for others and doing the right thing — but you may never get the chance to see if your kids got the message.

 I am one of the lucky parents who got the chance to find out what my kids had learned.
 When my twin sons were in fifth grade, they were appointed Safety Patrol Officers, responsible for helping their fellow students cross safely at one of Spokane’s busiest intersections.

-There was usually grumbling about having to get up early and be to school before the other kids arrived, but they were proud of their badges and the job they had been selected to do.
+Although they grumbled about getting up early and being at school before the other kids arrived, they were proud of their badges and the job they had been selected to do.

-Tim yelled for to the kids to get back, and then placed himself between his charges and the oncoming car.
-Fortunately, the driver was able to regain control of his car and managed to get back onto the street, seconds before he would have hit Tim!
+Tim yelled for the kids to get back and then placed himself between his charges and the oncoming car.
+Fortunately, the driver regained control of his car and managed to get back onto the street seconds before he would have hit Tim!
 Thankfully, nobody was hurt.
-The kids there on the corner were pretty rattled, but impressed with their fellow student.
-For me, hearing the story, even secondhand, was terribly frightening, but I was so proud, I could hardly contain myself.
+The kids on the corner were pretty rattled but impressed with their fellow student.
+For me, hearing the story even secondhand was terribly frightening, but I was so proud I could hardly contain myself.

-My son never mentioned it, but when I finally asked him about the events of that morning, he just shrugged it off, saying, “No big deal, Mom.”
+My son never mentioned it.
+When I finally asked him about the events of that morning, he just shrugged it off, saying, “No big deal, Mom.”

-I was happy to hear what he had done, and was pleasantly surprised to learn that he wasn’t making a big deal of it.
-He had simply done what he saw as his duty, and he had done it quietly.
-In my book, that describes perfectly what we expect of a hero.
+I was happy to hear what he had done and was pleasantly surprised to learn that he wasn’t making a big deal of it.
+He had done what he saw as his duty, and he had done it quietly.
+In my book, that describes what we expect of a hero.

 Originally published as HeroicStories #72 on April 21, 2006